Q. DO YOU HAVE A PROSTAFF?

 We'd argue copper-plated BOSS pencils out more economically, too.
 Dig this: If you square up on a bird with copper-plated BOSS’s exceptional pattern density, it’s a one-and-done deal.
 Squeeze.
 Dead.
 But at roughly $1.30 a BOSS shell vs. steel shells at $.80, it’s easy to think steel’s the better value.
 Until you wing a bird with steel and cycle through the next six steel shells chasing it around the marsh.
 Now, that sweet deal on cheap steel just cost you almost 5 bucks, a pair of sweat-soaked waders and the better part of 30 minutes in primetime.
 Not such a good deal after all, eh?

 A box store tends to mark their wholesale prices up roughly 100% — fact.
-A cost increase like that might put a premium shell like BOSS out-of-reach for most hard-working Americans.
+A cost increase like that might put shells like BOSS out-of-reach for most hard-working Americans.
 Not cool.

 By selling only online and direct, there’s no middleman markups.
 From our door to yours, you get the sinister performance of the copper-plated crush festival at a price that’s barely more than steel.
 That’s a true value and why our business model sides with real hunters, not the big-box retailers.